-Natural System & Land Conservation Strategic Actions
+Natural System and Land Conservation Strategic Actions

-Action No. Actions/Strategic Directions Partners (L: Lead) Implementation Considerations & Options NS1 Develop a Land Conservation Strategy to mitigate flood, erosion and other natural hazards, and to support the ecological services provided by natural systems.
-MVCA(L) MNRF MUNIC CANADIAN WILDLIFE SERVICE AGRICULTURE, DEVELOPMENT & FORESTRY COMMUNITIES INDIGENOUS PEOPLES LAND TRUSTS OTHER CONSERVATION GROUPS Work with the province, municipalities, agricultural community, development & forestry communities, and other owners of large land holdings in maintaining and improving climate and ecosystem resilience through: programs and incentives (including tax incentives) for woodland protection and reforestation, wetland protection and creation, and low impact development, with a focus on enhancing on-site retention and infiltration of water.
+Action No. Actions/Strategic Directions Partners Implementation Considerations and Options NS1 Develop a Land Conservation Strategy to mitigate flood, erosion and other natural hazards, and to support the ecological services provided by natural systems.
+MVCA (Lead) MNRF Municipalities Canadian Wildlife Service Agriculture, Development and Forestry Communities Indigenous Peoples Land Trusts Other Conservation Groups Work with the province, municipalities, agricultural community, development and forestry communities, and other owners of large land holdings in maintaining and improving climate and ecosystem resilience through: programs and incentives (including tax incentives) for woodland protection and reforestation, wetland protection and creation, and low impact development, with a focus on enhancing on-site retention and infiltration of water.
 Work with municipalities and stewardship groups to improve and increase the recognition and protection of natural heritage (woodlots, waterways and wetlands) within the watershed, with special attention to agricultural and high growth areas.
 Assist municipalities by preparing comprehensive Natural Heritage Systems Mapping of Ecoregion 6E to address Provincial Policy Statement (PPS, 2020) requirements, on a fee for service basis.
-Adopt a Natural Heritage Strategy for the east Lowlands area to achieve minimum targets: wetland cover of >30%, forest cover of >30%, and forest interior >10%.
+Adopt a Natural Heritage Strategy for the east Lowlands area to achieve minimum targets: wetland cover of greater than 30%, forest cover of greater than 30%, and forest interior greater than 10%.
 Work with MNRF to identify crown holdings within the watershed that are flagged for potential sale, and develop strategies to ensure the protection of crown natural assets.
 Support the promotion of land trusts as a means of protecting natural features and systems.
-Actively pursue ownership, either by MVCA, the municipality, or other appropriate body, of suitable corridor holdings, where the opportunity arises.
-NS2 Encourage and support studies that quantify the ecosystem services and climate resiliency provided by natural asset MVCA UNIVERSITIES PROVINCIAL & FEDERAL AGENCIES Environmental valuations can take many forms including: watershed modelling assessments to quantify water storage services provided by wetlands; nutrient modelling to quantify nutrient assimilation services provided by wetlands, riparian buffers and different land uses;
+Natural System and Land Conservation Strategic Actions (Continued)

-Action No. Actions/Strategic Directions Partners (L: Lead) Implementation Considerations & Options features and functions (wetlands, woodlands, etc.). forest cover assessments to quantify carbon sequestering services.
+Action No. Actions/Strategic Directions Partners Implementation Considerations and Options Actively pursue ownership, either by MVCA, the municipality, or other appropriate body, of suitable corridor holdings, where the opportunity arises.
+NS2 Encourage and support studies that quantify the ecosystem services and climate resiliency provided by natural asset features and functions (wetlands, woodlands, etc.).
+MVCA Universities Provincial and Federal Agencies Environmental valuations can take many forms including: watershed modelling assessments to quantify water storage services provided by wetlands; nutrient modelling to quantify nutrient assimilation services provided by wetlands, riparian buffers and different land uses; forest cover assessments to quantify carbon sequestering services.
 NS3 Work with municipalities and public agencies to improve the application and coordination of regulatory tools for the protection of wetlands, woodlands and natural systems.
-MVCA MUNCI MNRF MECP OMAFRA Shared leadership roles relative to legislative responsibilities Support counties and municipalities in fulfilling Provincial Policy Statement (PPS 2020) requirements for Natural Heritage Systems.
+MVCA Municipalities MNRF MECP OMAFRA Shared leadership roles relative to legislative responsibilities Support counties and municipalities in fulfilling Provincial Policy Statement (PPS 2020) requirements for Natural Heritage Systems.
 This could entail collaboration on a mapping product.
 Encourage municipalities, through their Official Plans, to set measurable environmental targets for environmental features based on Environment Canada "How Much Habitat is Enough, 2013" guidelines.
 Work with municipalities to determine and implement strategies, policies and measures that support stronger implementation and compliance with the 30 metre water setback and shoreline vegetated buffers, for the protection of a natural riparian area and aquatic habitat.